the-real-i9/i9lyfe-server/README.md

 - Home feed
   - Contents may be fetched in chunks, with the limit and offset request query parameters, to allow UI pagination/infinite-scrolling
   - New posts, relevant to a specific user, are delivered in realtime
-  - Post stats including reactions count, comments count, reposts count, and saves count, are updated in realtime
+  - Post metrics including reactions count, comments count, reposts count, and saves count, are updated in realtime

 ---